redsparrow98/Assignment-1---PokeNav/readme.txt

 *Nat

-I completed this task by creating a function to detect the # in a post. explanation of the function:
+I completed this task by creating a function to detect the # in a post.

+explanation of the function:
 - Reads user post input and creates a words_list by splitting each word in the post.
 - Declares an empty list for storing the hashtags.
 - Uses a nested for loop to iterate trough all the words in the words_list and then to iterate trough each character in that word.
-- while iterating trough the character in each word checks if any character is # AND if it does match also check that word is not already in the hashtags_list if both are true the words gets appended to the list.
+- while iterating trough the character in each word checks if character is a # AND if it does match check that word is not already in the hashtags_list if both are true the words gets appended to the list.
+- As part of error handling if checks the length of the hashtag_list and if its 0 (meaning empty) it prints "No hashtags found."
-- Prints the items in the list
+- If the list is not empty then it prints the items in the list

-The reason why I used a function is for code readability and ease of updating and maintaining each aspect of the of the program in the future.

 Concepts used: